ManohisoaRandria/ORM-mini-framework/README.md

 the current supported and tested database is ``postgreSQL`` but you can test Mysql an Oracle database

 ## database driver
-we provide you the postgreSQL driver ``e`` in the root folder of the project
+we provide you the postgreSQL driver ``postgresql-42.2.5.jar`` in the root folder of the project

 ## Source code
 ```